Do you remember all the classic superhero games you played on the Sega Genesis console? I do.

 Inspired by the comic-book storyline Maximum Carnage, you could control Spidey and Venom, who’d receive assistance from allies, as you tried to stop Carnage and his team of dastardly villains.
 It was a straight-up beat ’em up, but all the colourful characters and the computerised Green Jellÿ soundtrack made this one of the premium games of its time.

 First released as an arcade game, The Punisher was Marvel’s answer to Final Fight.
-Choosing either Frank Castle or Nick Fury, players embarked on a side-scrolling beat-’em-up journey as you used your fists and all the weapons around you to put holes in Kingpin and his goons.
+Choosing either Frank Castle or Nick Fury, players embarked on a side-scrolling beat-’em-up journey as they used their fists and all the weapons around them to put holes in Kingpin and his goons.

 The Sega Genesis port of The Punisher naturally didn’t have the capabilities of the arcade version and had to be toned down in scope; however, it still delivered most of the thrills and spills for the home console.

-While a lot of people will tell you the original X-Men on the Sega Genesis was great, which it was, the follow-up, X-Men 2: Clone Wars, was a significant upgrade.
-The 1995 platformer featured seven playable characters, including Magneto (who was simply boss in the game), and the storyline was more linear and clearer than its predecessor.
+While many people will tell you the original X-Men on the Sega Genesis was great, which it was, the follow-up, X-Men 2: Clone Wars, was a significant upgrade.
+The 1995 platformer featured seven playable characters, including Magneto (who was simply the boss in the game), and the storyline was more linear and clearer than its predecessor.

 The only real negatives of the game were the music and special effects.
-It suffered from being far too quiet and not having enough oomph.
-If you can get past that, the graphics and gameplay more than makeup for it.
+It suffered from being far too quiet and lacking enough oomph.
+If you can get past that, the graphics and gameplay are more than make up for it.

 Based on Batman: The Animated Series, The Adventures of Batman & Robin was the game we needed in 1994.
-That said, the Super NES version of the game, which was developed by Konami, was much better than the Genesis one, which was handled by Clockwork Tortoise.
+That said, the Super NES version of the game, which Konami developed, was much better than the Genesis one, which Clockwork Tortoise handled.

 Even so, the run-‘n’-gun gameplay made the Sega Genesis version a fast-paced and engaging adventure, which was best played with a second player.
 Playing as the Dynamic Duo has never been more fun, as you put the smackdown on all of Gotham’s rogues.